SafeExamBrowser/seb-win-verificator/README.md

 | Downloads       | ![GitHub All Releases](https://img.shields.io/github/downloads/safeexambrowser/seb-win-verificator/total?logo=github) | https://github.com/SafeExamBrowser/seb-win-verificator/releases |
 | Development     | ![GitHub Last Commit](https://img.shields.io/github/last-commit/safeexambrowser/seb-win-verificator?logo=github)      | n/a                                                             |
 | Repository Size | ![GitHub Repo Size](https://img.shields.io/github/repo-size/safeexambrowser/seb-win-verificator?logo=github)          | n/a                                                             |

-### Usage

-Download and extract the archive, then start the application by double-clicking `Verificator.exe`.
-The tool will automatically search for a Safe Exam Browser installation on the system and display the installation path and version information under "Local Installation" once an installation has been found.

-By default, the application comes with the references for all the official release versions since SEB 3.2.0 preloaded.
-Once there is at least one valid reference loaded and a local installation found, the verification of the local installation can be started.
-After the verification procedure has finished, the status of all elements in the local installation will be displayed in the user interface.